gillett-hernandez/rust-pathtracer/README.md

 ## Contribution

 Please view this as a hobby or reference implementation.
 If you find any issues, please feel free to log them on GitHub's issue tracker, or submit a pull request to fix them :)

+## Support the author

+If you're so inclined, buy me a coffee at https://ko-fi.com/nacly